Pacific health research

 The primary role of Pacific health research is to generate knowledge and understanding of Pacific peoples that will improve their health outcomes.
 Pacific health research design, methods, and approaches aim to be responsive to changing Pacific contexts, underpinned by Pacific cultural values and beliefs, and conducted in accordance with Pacific ethical standards, values, and aspirations.
 We have a number of scholarships and fellowships designed to foster the Pacific health research workforce.

-These grants support emerging Pacific researchers who are seeking to establish independent careers in health research.
-They are valued at up to $250,000 over a maximum of three years (research expenses only).
+These grants support emerging researchers who are seeking to establish independent careers in health research.
+Up to a maximum of $250,000 for three years is available.

 This fellowship provides support for outstanding graduates who have recently completed a degree at doctoral level and who propose to conduct research in any discipline related to improving the health of Pacific peoples.
 The value of this fellowship is based on a salary at a postdoctoral fellow level for 3 years and includes up to $105,000 for research expenses and an annual allowance of $2,500 to travel to a scientific meeting.

 The Pacific clinical research training fellowship provides an opportunity for medical, dental and allied Pacific health professionals to undertake a PhD or equivalent qualification.
-A salary, university fees, and research expenses are available for up to three years full-time or four years part-time.
+A non-taxable stipend, university fees, and research expenses are available for up to three years full-time or four years part-time.
+A maximum of $260,000 is available.

 Our Pacific PhD scholarships provide three years of personal support for outstanding graduates undertaking a PhD in any discipline related to improving the health of Pacific peoples.
 The value of the scholarship is $30,000 (tax-free stipend) per annum, with other benefits including a $10,000 grant for working expenses and a $3,000 grant for mentoring costs.